ddxgz/tinyhms/docs/auth.md

 # Auth
-Post request with username and password to certain api for a certain role, returns a token, the token should be put in header for further requests.
+Post request with username and password to certain api for a certain role, returns a token, the token and the role should be put in header for further requests.

 ## Login as Admin